Nearly Full-Sky Low-Multipole Cosmic Microwave Temperature Anisotropy: I. Foreground Cleaned Maps: Data Analysis

 \subsection{Overview}

 To remove the Galactic foregrounds from the WMAP and Planck target band maps, we implement a modified template subtraction technique.
-Since we fit over large sky regions with sufficiently high signal-to-noise foreground maps there is only a low probability of chance correlations between the CMB and foreground templates.
+Since we fit over large sky regions with sufficiently high signal-to-noise foreground maps there is only a low probability of chance correlations between the CMB and foreground templates\footnote{We examine the impact of CMB-foreground chance correlation in detail in Section~3.2 of \cite{Nofi:2025b}.}.
 Therefore, the CMB is not much altered by the template foreground removal fits.
 We characterize the CMB target map at each frequency, $\nu$, as the observed map minus a superposition of foreground morphology templates:

 where $T_{\nu}^{\mathrm{obs}}$ is the frequency band map, $T_{\nu}^{\mathrm{CMB}}$ is the CMB in that frequency band, and $a_{i,\nu}$ are fit coefficients for each template map $T_{i}$ at frequency $\nu$.
 A constant factor $C_{\nu}$ is added to absorb monopole normalization differences between the maps.
 We use the SciPy \texttt{curvefit} non-linear least squares method to fit for the coefficient values \citep{virtanen/etal:2020} by minimizing the differences between the publicly delivered as-observed frequency band map and the combination of foreground templates with flat weights.
+Based on Planck FFP10 simulations\footnote{\url{wiki.cosmos.esa.int/planck-legacy-archive/index.php?title=Simulation_data}} and WMAP documentation\footnote{\url{lambda.gsfc.nasa.gov/product/wmap/dr5/pub_papers/nineyear/supplement/WMAP_supplement.pdf}}, the mean noise rms values are $\sigma^{70}_{noise} = 2.5$ $\mu$K, $\sigma^{94}_{noise} = 5.0$ $\mu$K, $\sigma^{100}_{noise} = 0.79$ $\mu$K, and $\sigma^{143}_{noise} = 0.65$ $\mu$K. We fit over large sky areas where the noise is much smaller than the signals from the CMB (70~$\mu$K rms in the Planck \lcdm\ model) and the foregrounds.
+We therefore use uniform weighting in the Equation \ref{equ:temp} fit, since this is a signal-dominated large-scale analysis and the fit is insensitive to detailed noise properties.